-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Ĥ PSHE lessons include all students There is a named member of staff who coordinates provision for students with wellbeing, emotional, physical and mental health needs.
-Counselling support services can be accessed where appropriate Student issues are dealt with by trained staff, as they arise.
-School nurse service is available through parental or school referral.
-A whole school 'Trauma Informed Schools:UK' 'approach is modelled by all members of staff Every child has access to the Forest School as part of their provision Time limited and monitored groups address: self-esteem social skills friendship building skills confidence Risk assessments carried out.
-Additional Forest School small group sessions Toast club to support Social skills Lunch club to promote playing with others Group TIS:UK sessions Forest school Nurture group for identified children TACs, Early Support meetings and reviews are supported by a range of agencies including the school nurse.
-Boxall profiling or Trauma Informed Schools:UK is used to tailor provision to need Additional support for students can be requested from CAMHS Social Care Dreadnought Aspire Trust School Penhaligon's Friends Students with specific medical conditions have individual health care plans.
-1:1 TIS:UK sessions Specialist external provisions are used, such as BF Adventures, Boot Up, Hugs and Wave APA (Nine Maidens Academy), Miracle Woods, Noah's Ark Sensory room is available for pupils identified to benefit from this
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision PSHE lessons include all students There is a named member of staff who coordinates provision for students with wellbeing, emotional, physical and mental health needs.
+Time limited and monitored groups address: self-esteem social skills friendship building skills confidence TACs, Early Support meetings and reviews are supported by a range of agencies including the school nurse.
+Boxall profiling or Trauma Informed Schools: UK is used to tailor Counselling support services can be accessed where appropriate Student issues are dealt with by trained staff, as they arise.
+School nurse service is available Risk assessments carried out.
+Additional Forest School small group sessions Toast club to support Social skills Lunch club to promote playing with Additional support for students can be requested from CAMHS Social Care A whole school 'Trauma Informed Schools:UK' 'approach is modelled by all members of staff others Group TIS:UK sessions Forest school Nurture group for identified children Dreadnought Aspire Trust School Penhaligon's Friends ASD team

+Every child has access to the Forest School as part of their provision Students with specific medical conditions have individual health care plans.
+1:1 TIS:UK sessions Specialist external provisions are used, such as BF Adventures, Boot Up, Wave APA (Nine Maidens Academy), Miracle Woods, Noah's Ark Sensory room is available for pupils Sensory room is available for pupils identified to benefit from this